 -Are also good carriers of fleas, mites, ticks, lice, bugs and other biting insects which results to diseases and pose a serious health risk.

-BIRD PEST MANAGEMENT
+BIRD PEST INFESTATION CONTROL

 Jopestkil Kenya is the professional bird pest control with a variety of discreet, affordable and humane control measures which are favourable environmentally.